 Cookmates TK-2 (1¾ Qt) teakettle, White.

 A P-57 Deluxe Teakettle (2 Qt) arrived in 1967, and its patterns include: Blue Cornflower, Wheat, White.
-In Wheat, this item might be marked W-57.
+In Wheat, this item is marked W-57 instead.
 The Cookmates version, with a perfectly flat bottom, is numbered TK-2, and its stated capacity is 1¾ Qt.
 The P-57 & TK-2 are topped by a 7¾" Corning Ware lid, the same lid that 1 Qt & 1¾ Qt Buffet Servers use, but with a different knob.

 P-106 filter drip coffee maker, Spice O' Life.

 Some items that look like teapots are really filter-drip coffee makers.
 P-186 debuted about 1970 and P-106 arrived in 1976.
 Both have a 6 cup capacity.
 They were equipped with a large plastic cone that holds the paper filter and coffee grounds, and a separate kettle is required for boiling the water and pouring it into the cone.
 Both coffee pots use the same lid as a P-104 teapot, but the P-106's lid has a different knob.

 (Photo: P-106 filter-drip coffee maker with plastic cone attached.
 Image from 1976 brochure.)
 Visit Replacements Ltd. for a photo of a P-186.

 P-186 patterns are: Blue Cornflower, White.
 P-106 patterns are: Blue Cornflower, Country Festival, Spice O' Life (with lettering), Spice O' Life (without lettering), White, Wildflower.